Contact Lens Fittings

 Contact lenses are classified as a medical device by the FDA and as such are subject to their rules and regulations, namely The Fairness To Contact Lens Consumers Act.
 This law protects both the consumer and the optometrist by providing very clear guidelines as to what constitutes a valid contact lens prescription, how long before these prescriptions expire, etc.

 In some cases, the doctor will need to perform up to 30 additional diagnostic steps to produce a contact lens prescription for you.
 The “fitting” process includes these additional steps and tests, along with setting you up in diagnostic lenses and all follow-up care.
 These additional steps require additional time and thus additional cost.
 Please inform our office that you’re in need of contact lenses when you schedule your exam.
 This will let them know to allow extra time for the extra steps, ensuring a successful outcome.

 The fitting process is both a science and an art which requires a high level of expertise and experience on the part of the optometrist.
-The additional contact lens fitting fees usually run from $70 to $220, depending on the level of difficulty.
+The additional contact lens fitting fee starts at $95 and goes up depending on the type and complexity of lenses being prescribed.

 The doctor may ask you some lifestyle questions to get an idea of what modality of contact lens might work best for you.
 Some questions to consider before heading into your appointment: